flegfleg/mm_maintenance_redirect_to_page/README.md

-# Maintenance redirect to page
+# MM Maintenance redirect to page
 Simple Maintenance Mode Wordpress Plugin – Redirect all vistiors to a page of your choosing.

 ##  Screenshot (Plugin Settings)